bshivam025/namaste-react/notes/episode11.md

 Q1.
 What is a Higher order component (HOC) in React ?
 Ans: A Higher Order Component (HOC) is a function that takes a component and returns a new component with additional functionality.
 HOCs are used to share common functionality between components without repeating code.
 They are a pattern in React that allows you to reuse code and logic across multiple components.
+Q2.
+Difference between Controlled and Uncontrolled components in React ?
+Ans: Controlled components are components that store their state in the parent component and are controlled by the parent component.
+The parent component passes the state and the event handlers to the controlled component as props.
+The controlled component does not have its own state and relies on the parent component to manage its state.
+Q3.
+Lifting State up in React ?
+Ans: Lifting state up is a technique in React where you move the state from a child component to a parent component.
+This allows you to share the state between multiple components and keep the state in sync.
+Lifting state up is useful when you have multiple components that need to share the same state or when you want to keep the state in a higher level component to make it easier to manage.
+Q4.
+What is props drilling in React ?
+Ans: Props drilling is a term used in React to describe the process of passing props down from a parent component to a child component.
+When you have multiple levels of nested components, you may need to pass props through multiple levels of components to get them to the component where they are needed.
+This can lead to a lot of boilerplate code and make it difficult to manage the props.
+Props drilling can be avoided by using context or by lifting state up to a higher level component.
+Q5.
+What is React Context ?
+Ans: React Context is a feature in React that allows you to share data between components without having to pass props through multiple levels of components.
+Context provides a way to pass data down the component tree without having to explicitly pass props to each component.
+Context is useful when you have data that needs to be accessed by multiple components at different levels of the component tree.